Free & instant — no signup

 How to price for a target margin

 Use the formula: Selling price = Cost ÷ (1 − Margin%).
 To achieve a 40% margin on a $60 product: $60 ÷ (1 − 0.40) = $60 ÷ 0.60 = $100.
 Profit = $40, which is 40% of $100.
-This is the correct way to price — adding 40% to cost ($84) gives a 40% markup but only a 28.6% margin.
+This is the correct way to price — adding 40% to cost ($84) gives a 40% markup but only a 28.6% margin, short of target.
 Use the “Price for a target margin” section in the calculator above to run any scenario instantly.

 Margin after discounts and promotions